FAQ & Troubleshooting

 Section titled “Where is my data stored?”Your Windows AppData folder:

 C:\Users\<YourName>\AppData\Roaming\Ishvana\Manuscripts, worldbuilding entries, agent conversations, settings, bookmarks, research — all local.
-Nothing is sent anywhere unless you explicitly point an agent at a cloud model provider for inference, and even then, only the prompts for that specific request get sent.
+The Divinity Engine runs on bundled local handlers, not cloud inference providers.
 Your project doesn’t live in the cloud.
 Your drafts aren’t on somebody’s server.

 How do I back up my projects?